 Gran Fondo Mont-Tremblant Rules

-This cyclosportive ride* sanctioned by the FQSC (Fédération Québécoise des Sports Cyclistes), is part of the Série des Défis Cyclosportifs du Québec and are of the Cyclosportives type.
+This cyclosportive ride,* sanctioned by the FQSC (Fédération Québécoise des Sports Cyclistes), is part of the Série des Défis Cyclosportifs du Québec.

-In addition to the rules and regulations defined by the ride organizer (described below), the rules for entry applying to Gran Fondo Mont-Tremblant are those defined in the FQSC’s Règlement de sécurité en cyclosportive (“cyclosportive safety regulations,” text in French).
+In addition to the rules and regulations defined by the event organizer (described below), the rules for registering for the Gran Fondo Mont-Tremblant are defined in the FQSC’s Règlements de sécurité en cyclosportive (“cyclosportive safety regulations,” text in French).

-This event features four courses with different distances and distincts characteristics.
+This event features four courses of different lengths and with distinct characteristics.

 *Cyclosportive: A mass-start cycling ride, open to all, which differs from a race in that the objective does not emphasize the competitive aspect.
 Riders follow a route on a road circuit (pre-established, secured and marked) and their times are recorded, for information purposes only.

-- To enter, cyclists must be at least 18 years of age as of December 31, 2016 and must present photo identification when registering the day of the event.
+To participate, cyclists must be at least 18 years of age as of December 31, 2016 and must show photo identification when registering the day of the event.

-- Cyclists who will be aged 65 or older as of December 31, 2016, must present a medical certificate attesting to their fitness to ride, on the day they pick up their rider’s packet.
+Cyclists who will be aged 65 or older as of December 31, 2016, must show a medical certificate attesting to their fitness to ride, on the day they pick up their rider’s package.

-- Entry fees are non-refundable and may not be transferred to another person.
+Entry fees are non-refundable and cannot be transferred to another person.

-- Each rider taking part in the Gran Fondo Mont-Tremblant must be fully cognizant of the fact that such events involve a degree of risk.
-Gran Fondo Mont-Tremblant and its officials will assume no liability for any loss/damages, injury or accident caused by an entrant.
+Each rider taking part in the Gran Fondo Mont-Tremblant must be fully cognizant of the fact that such events involve a degree of risk.
+Gran Fondo Mont-Tremblant and its officials will assume no liability for any loss/damages, injury or accident experienced by an entrant.

 II.
 SAFETY AND SECURITY